Nikon SB-5000 vs SB-910

 Consider this: The SB-910 is only available used at this point - it is a great flash, but Nikon is moving away from optical control.

 If you are considering an SB500 versus an SB910, please consider both are Nikon flagship offerings and the performance are near equal.
 As stated Nikon is moving away from Optical wireless and the SB-5000 is their first DLSR flash (Speedlight) that you can control using "radio waves" or RF to control the flash around the corner out of sight as they say.
 Yes - the package is expensive and yes you need a compatible camera for the RF WR10 support, but this is where Nikon Flash technology is heading.
-Don't worry, Nikon SB-5000 supports all the legacy optical wireless modes - commander, and slave + offers the rf wireless for the rich and brave.
+Don't worry, the Nikon SB-5000 supports the legacy optical wireless modes just like the SB700, SB900, and SB910 - commander, and slave + offers the rf wireless for the rich and brave.

 My humble advice is if you have the funds invest in the newer SB-5000 flash, you will find that choice to be the right choice for the long haul.
 If you are looking for compatible advice - the SB5000 works just as well optically alongside you older Nikon flashes or with your pocket wizards.
 I think the choice is easy.